nuagenetworks/nuage-metroae/README.md

 ## What's new

-1. Added support for different target server and Ansible host sudo usernames, default is `root`
-1. Added check to verify that the ntp servers are specified in dotted-decimal notation
-1. Moved build variables out of `build.yml` and into `build_vars.yml`
+1. *Moved build variables out of `build.yml` and into `build_vars.yml`* _Requires that you move changes you have made from your old `build.yml` file to the new `build_vars.yml` file._
 1. Decoupled nuage-unpack from build and renamed it as `nuage-unzip`.
 Now you are required to run nuage-unzip separately if you are deploying from tar-gz archives.
 Bonus: You need only run the unzip once!
 1. Renamed the `packed` and `unpacked` directory-name variables to be easier to understand.
 The are now `nuage_zipped_files_dir` and `nuage_unzipped_files_dir`, respectively.
-1. Added variables to support requring binaries for some components and not for others.
-See, for example, `vsd_requires_binaries` in `build_vars.yml` and `BUILD.md`.
+1. Added variables to support tagging the operations you are planning to perform on each component.
+See, for example, `vsd_operations_list` in `build_vars.yml`.
+1. Added support for different target server and Ansible host sudo usernames, default is `root`
+1. Added check to verify that the ntp servers are specified in dotted-decimal notation

 Feedback and bug reports should be provided via the Issues feature of Github or via email to [Brian Castelli](mailto://brian.castelli@nokia.com).